What Factors Does The Court Consider In Allowing Relocation?

 The Law Office of Kelly Peterson regularly helps people with relocation issues.
 We can help by drafting notices of relocation, advising parents on whether relocation is likely to be acceptable to the court, requesting relocation hearings, filing objections to relocation and to relocation requests, appearing at hearings and making arguments for parents at relocation hearings, filing objections to the commissioner for dissatisfied parties at relocation hearings, and when necessary, petitioning to modify a previous divorce or custody decree following a relocation hearing.
 We can engage in discovery to help build parties case on a relocation issue.
 If you are considering relocation, are relocating, or are opposing a possible relocation, call us today.

 For more information on Factors Considered In Relocation Proceedings, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (801) 616-3301 today.
+Contact Us online or call us to arrange a consultation at (801) 616-3301 today.